 -

-Does Ohio require uninsured/underinsured motorist (UIM) coverage?
+Does Ohio require uninsured/underinsured motorist (UM/UIM) coverage?

 Stephanie Colestock is a professional writer, CFEI®, and licensed insurance agent specializing in personal finance.
 With over 14 years of experience, she crafts insightful and accessible content on a wide range of financial topics, including insurance, loans, credit/debt, investing, retirement planning, and banking.